jaegpark/profile/README.md

-This repository is for my personal website at jaegwanpark.ca
+This repository is for my personal website at https://jaegwanpark.ca/.

 The base jekyll theme was taken from [al-folio](https://github.com/alshedivat/al-folio), under the MIT license in `LICENSE`.